Latest Gravity (by Galxe) (G) News Update

 TLDR

-Gravity’s roadmap focuses on scaling infrastructure and ecosystem growth.
+Gravity’s roadmap focuses on ecosystem expansion and technical upgrades.

-1. G Roadshow Expansion (2026) – Global events to boost developer adoption.
+1. G Roadshow Expansion (2026) – Global events to boost developer adoption and community engagement.

-2. Gravity Reth Upgrades (Q1 2026) – Enhanced EVM performance and tooling.
+2. Gravity Reth Enhancements (Q1 2026) – Optimizing EVM execution layer for higher throughput.

 Deep Dive